 About Bay Mountain Capital:

 Bay Mountain Capital has been in business for more than a decade, closing approximately 2,000 loans.
-We specialize in financing all types of residential and commercial property investments throughout Texas and Georgia.
+We specialize in financing all types of residential and commercial property investments throughout Texas, Oklahoma, Tennessee, and Georgia.
 Using common sense and value-added approach, we strive to incorporate these principles into our underwriting and closing processes.

 As a direct lender, Bay Mountain Capital can close a loan within one day after receiving a complete file and clear title.
-The process generally takes two weeks for a residential loan but can be accelerated where circumstances require it.
+The process for residential loans generally takes two weeks.

-We are primarily an asset-based lender, which means that qualification requirements are limited.
+We are an asset-based lender, which means that our qualification requirements are limited.
 Our rates and fees are among the lowest in the industry.